The SAW Detachment

 The assistant adjutant had, prior to promotion to captain and a delay in the arrival of the new battalion medical platoon leader also assumed command of the battalion’s medical platoon successfully leading it through a validation of the battalion for its new mission.
 The assignment of the test support mission to the battalion had developed fairly recently and the new captain’s assignment had come on fairly suddenly.

-The captain, on assessing the mission and his duties as an assistant test project officer with the test officer, an infantry officer assigned to the Infantry Board, determined that involvement with the test would be comprehensive.
-But he also determined that there would be opportunities to conduct integrated tactical training for the troops of the detachment that the battalion was conduct.
-It did appear with good planning and leadership that there would be opportunities within the four month test program to conducting tactical training on mission essential tasks parallel to the training the battalion would be conducting.
+The captain, on assessing the mission as the OIC and his duties as an assistant test project officer with the test officer, an infantry officer assigned to the Infantry Board, determined that involvement with the test would be comprehensive.
+But he also determined that there would be opportunities to conduct integrated tactical training for the troops of the detachment that the battalion was conducting.
+It did appear with good planning and leadership that there would be opportunities within the four month test program to conduct tactical training on mission essential tasks parallel to the training the battalion would be conducting.

 From these developments the SAW (Squad Automatic Weapon) Detachment, 7th Infantry Regiment was formed and began its important mission.
-It’s initial 69 officers and enlisted men reformed two weeks after forming and the gunnery training and qualifications to a sustaining detachment of 49 officers and enlisted men.
+It’s initial 69 officers and enlisted men reformed two weeks after initial detachment formation and the gunnery training and qualifications to a sustaining detachment of 49 officers and enlisted men.

-The test schedule was grueling, the administration requirements for data collection on, for example equipment failure, proved unprecedented for the Infantry Board.
+The test schedule was grueling, the administrative requirements for data collection, for example equipment failure, proved unprecedented for the Infantry Board.
 The level of equipment failure reports began to build into the thousands and in this pre-computer age for such data collection and access, manual systems were needed to record and track the information.